intellifi-nl/webapi-doc/README.md

 A lot of devices are capable of behaving themselves as 'zones'.
 Our [Intellif Spot](http://intellifi.nl/home/products/) is a very good example of this.
 It can detect RFID tags and Bluetooth tags that are in the neighbourhoud.
 It reports these detections through its network interface to a server.
 It's also possible to connect external antennas to the Spot.
 By default they are used to enlarge the reach of the overall Spot zone.
 You may configure individual external antenna to behave themselve as a zone as well.
 By doing so you are essentially creating a virtual spot.

 Another great example of a zone could be your smartphone.
-Lot's of smartphones support the detection if iBeacons.
+Lots of smartphones support the detection of iBeacons.
 It's a matter of the right app to report this information to a server.
 And voilà: here's another zone that you can use to detect your items.

 So you see that a zone is an abstraction, it can be 'implemented' by multiple devices.
-Therefore it's not avaialble as a seperate resource in our web API.
+Therefore it's not available as a seperate resource in our web API.
 You will see that most resources mention the word, it's a key concept in our solution.

 Resources
 =========